ml729/org-habit-stats/README.md

 TODO
 ## Adding your own functions
 You can add your own statistics, graph, and message functions.
+After writing your function, you must add it to the appropriate (a)list with the required information.
+(See below for more details.)

 All three types of functions must have the same function signature:
 ``` emacs-lisp
 (defun your-new-function (history history-rev habit-data))